YSU-CSIS-SE/csci-5802-tooldemo-randoop/index.md

 ## Use Case 2
 [Frogger Code](https://github.com/YSU-CSIS-SE/csci-5802-tooldemo-randoop/tree/master/Frogger)

+For the second use case we will test running Randoop on several classes at once.

 The Frogger project is a game that emulates the original Frogger aracade game.
 The goal of the game is for the player to reach the other side of the screen while evading the different enemy characters.
 The Frogger project contains seven classes: Character.class, Chaser.class, Hider.class, Jumper.class, Patroller.class, ThirdTurn.class, and FroggerApp.class.
-Instead having to enter multiple **testclass=\<classname\>** commands, a user can create a textfile that includes all of the class files that the user wants to use to create test files.
+Instead having to enter multiple **testclass=\<classname\>** commands, a user can create a textfile that includes all of the class files that the user wants to use to generate tests.
 The text file **testclasses.txt** is listed below.

 ![Use_Case_2_1](/Use_Case_2_1.png)

-All the user has to do is place the textfile into the designate classpath and invoke the file using the command **--classlist=<textfile>**.
+All the user has to do is place the textfile into the designate classpath and invoke the file using the command **--classlist=\<textfile\>**.
 To illustrate this, we will generate tests for the Frogger class using the following command:

 ````
-java -classpath C:\randoop-3.0.10\randoop-all-3.0.10.jar;C:\Users\esplin\Documents\NetBeansProjects\Frogger\build\classes randoop.main.Main gentests --classlist=classlist.txt --omitmethods=frogger.Jumper.act
+java -classpath C:\randoop-3.0.10\randoop-all-3.0.10.jar;Frogger\build\classes randoop.main.Main gentests --classlist=classlist.txt --omitmethods=frogger.Jumper.act
 ````

-Note: We omited the act method in Jumper.class because the method was nondeterministic and could not have test generated.
+Note: We ommited the act method in Jumper.class because the method was nondeterministic and could not have reliable test generated.

 Randoop first generated test inputs.
-The difference with Frogger is that, because the project contains a GUI component, Randoop generated several Java visual objects (e.g. JLabels, JButtons, JFrames,etc).
-Randoop also opened all of the GUI components after creating them, which did slow down my computer.
+The difference with Frogger is that, because the project contains Swing GUI components, Randoop generated several GUI objects (e.g. JLabels, JButtons, JFrames,etc).
+Randoop also opened all of the GUI components after creating them, which meant my computer was littered with hundreds of windows.
+Luckily, they all closed automatically after the tests were generated.

 ![Use_Case_2_2](/Use_Case_2_2.png)

+Randoop generated:

-Randoop generated 184000 normal method executions and 73 exceptional method executions.
+* 184000 normal method executions
+* 73 exceptional method executions.
-The average method execution time for nomal termination was 0.507 and the average method execution time for exceptional termination was 69.6.
-The number of regression tests created was 324.
+* Average method execution time for nomal termination = 0.507s
+* Average method execution time for exceptional termination = 69.6s
+* 324 regression tests were generated.

 ![Use_Case_2_4](/Use_Case_2_4.png)

 Because Randoop only generated 324 test methods, the program only generated two test files.
-RegressionTest.java is a single class with a @Runwith annoation that invokes all generate test files (this is unnecessary because there is only one other test file.
+RegressionTest.java which uses **@Runwith** to run the rest of the test suite.
+Because there is only one test file, RegressionTest.java is not necessary to run the test suite.

 ![Use_Case_2_5](/Use_Case_2_5.png)

 RegressionTest0.java is
 very similar to the test files generated for use case 1.
-The test methods input different argument values into the class methods and verify that each variable contains the expected value with assertTrue(), that the test methods also verify that methods do not accept out of bounds arguments, and that the toString() method is consistent with the expected variable values.
+The test methods input different argument values into the class methods and verifies that each variable contains the expected value with assertTrue().
+The main differences from the last use case is that some of the test methods are used to test the GUI objects as well, usually be converting the value of the JFrame to an integer and asserting that the integer is equal to the expected size of the GUI component
-The main differences
-from the last use case is that some of the test methods are used to test the Java visual objects.
-This is done in several ways such as testing that the cursor location is in the bounds of the JWindow or that VolatileImage objects do not lose their contents during execution.

 ![Use_Case_2_6](/Use_Case_2_6.png)

 ## Use Case 3
 [JFreeChart Code](https://github.com/YSU-CSIS-SE/csci-5802-tooldemo-randoop/tree/master/jfreechart-1.0.19)

+For this use case, we are going to test how to run Randoop on a Java library.

 JfreeChart is a comprehensive free chart library for the Java platform.
-For this use case, we will demonstrate how effective Randoop is at document java libraries.
 We will create a *classlist.txt* file that contains the names of all the class files in the JCommon-1.0.23.jar file.

 ![Use_Case_3_1](/Use_Case_3_1.png)

+The first step was creating the claslist.txt file.
+This library contains 131 classes, so the process took some time.
-After compiling classlist.txt (which contains 131 class names) we generate the test files using the command
+After compiling *classlist.txt* we generate the test files using the command

 ````
-java -classpath C:\Users\esplin\jfreechart-1.0.19\lib\jcommon-1.0.23.jar;C:\randoop-3.0.10\randoop-all-3.0.10.jar randoop.main.Main gentests --classlist=classlist.txt --testsperfile=10
+java -classpath jfreechart-1.0.19\lib\jcommon-1.0.23.jar;C:\randoop-3.0.10\randoop-all-3.0.10.jar randoop.main.Main gentests --classlist=classlist.txt --testsperfile=10
 ````

 Note: We limited the number of tests per file to ten in order to keep the number of test methods per file manageable.

 The program begins generating test inputs for the variables in the various classes.
-Like use case 2, the program genrated several Java Visual windows when generating inputs.
+Like use case 2, the program genrated several GUI windows when generating inputs.
 The program also, oddly enough, tried to send a file to my printer several times while generating inputs.

-Randoop generated 629201 normal method executions and 303 exceptional method executions.
-The average method execution time for nomal termination was 0.125 and the average method execution time for exceptional termination is 60.6.
+Randoop generated:

+* 629201 normal method executions
+* 303 exceptional method executions
+* Average method execution time for nomal termination = 0.125s
+* Average method execution time for exceptional termination = 60.6s

 ![Use_Case_3_2](/Use_Case_3_2.png)